 If you do find that you have more waste than you can fit into your skip, prioritise what you really do not want left hanging around.
 Get rid of the most unsightly stuff first!
 You can always book another skip in a few weeks’ time, especially if you have further clear outs or projects planned.

-Remember that you can put garden waste in your skip if you have space.
-It’s one type of waste that often gets forgotten about, but freeing your garden of this waste will give you a nicer outlook and more space at a time when all we have is our gardens!
+Remember, garden waste like branches, leaves, and grass clippings can also go in your skip.
+It’s one type of waste that often gets forgotten about, but freeing your garden of this waste will give you a nicer outlook and allow you to save time going to the tip.

 You’ll be able to keep the skip for up to 14 days but make sure that you’ve finished filling it by the time the 14 days is up – or by the arranged collection date if this is earlier.
 There’s nothing worse than running out of time and not finishing off the job!